midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 background= hex color code or path to image

-userbackground= false (to make background solid color)
+userbackground= false (to use a solid color for the background)

-userbackground= true (to have a image as background)
+userbackground= true (to use an image for the background)

 If you would like the login page the same color as the desktop wallpaper, use hex code #4D5C74